kangruixiang/Ankify/README.md

 ANKI_PROFILE="Anki2\User 1\collection.media"
 ```

 Replace “ROOT_DIR” with the directory of your markdown folder.
 Replace “ATTACHMENT_FOLDER” with your image folder.
 Replace “ANKI_PROFILE” with your user profile.
-The default profile folder for Anki is “Anki2\User 1\collection.media”.
+The default anki profile is "User 1," and the default profile folder for Anki is `Anki2\User 1\collection.media`.

 Then, rename the file to `.env`.